kbladin/Voxel_Cone_Tracing/README.md

 # Voxel Cone Tracing For Real Time Global Illumination
 Converting mesh data to voxel data and rendering global illumination using cone tracing in OpenGL GLSL.
+Based on the paper "Interactive Indirect Illumination Using Voxel Cone Tracing" by Cyril Crassin.

 ## Some Screenshots